gecko984/supervenn/README.md

 #### Reorder the sets (rows) instead of keeping the order as passed into function
 Use the `sets_ordering` argument.
 The following options are available:
 - `None`: default - keep the order of sets as passed into function;
-- `'minimize gaps'`: use the same algorithm as for chunks to group similar sets closer together;
+- `'minimize gaps'`: use the same algorithm as for chunks to group similar sets closer together.
+The difference in the algorithm is that now gaps are minimized in columns instead of rows, and they are weighted by the column widths (i.e. chunk sizes), as we want to minimize total gap width;
 - `'size'`: bigger sets go first;
 - `'chunk count'`: sets that contain most chunks go first;
 - `'random'`: randomly shuffle the rows.